What would happen if customers charged for the time they wait listening to on hold messages?

 Be entertaining: This is where you can follow Disney’s example for treating guests as they wait in lines.
 Thousands of Disney team members dress in costumes and parade through the parks to amuse folks as they wait for their favorite rides.
 The result is that the perceived wait time is shorter.
 No, you don’t need Mickey Mouse reading your on-hold message, but you do need to find your own ways to add in some fun.
 Your callers will appreciate it, and they won’t feel inconvenienced by having to wait.

-Pay attention to the presentation: You have a lot to offer callers, but if you try to cram it all into a few long paragraphs in your on-hold message, they might not get to all of it before tuning you out.
+Pay attention to the presentation: You have a lot to offer callers, but if you try to cram it all into a few long paragraphs in your on hold messages, they might not get to all of it before tuning you out.
 Several short paragraphs with lots of “oomph” will get your message across more effectively.
 Blend that script with the perfect background music and voice talent to reflect your brand, and you have turned your telephone into an extension of your brand.
-Then keep your on-hold message fresh by updating it frequently with new value-added content.
+Then keep your on hold messages fresh by updating frequently with new value-added content.

-The right on-hold message will convert more callers into customers, instead of making them feel that you are wasting their time.
+The right on hold messages will convert more callers into customers, instead of making them feel that you are wasting their time.